ka1tas/fsd-cert-practice-check/README.md

 # Introduction
-This is a boiler plate project is for FSD Certification Practice Check.
+This is a boiler plate project for FSD Certification Practice Check.
 Fork this project to the group CHN18IJ002 and create the below specified issues in the forked project.

 1. Issue Title: Implement the functionality of the application.
 Issue Description: Create a signup page with Email, Name and Password
 2. Issue Title: Analysis and Design